JulianVoe/Snowman/README.md

    We should retest that and also add 1/8 as an options.
 These will yield 6 different combinations.

    Note that the "failed" runs happened when SLURM retired the worker thread.

+Also, it seems like we have a 5% performance regression on a single thread, even though there is no MPI communication.
+Also, we should be doing less copying of data.
+It also should matter that we introduced a lambda.
+The only thing that I can think of is the change of some 32bit arithmetic to 64bit with the additional "static_cast".
+Will use perf to figure out what is happening.
+It should be easy enough to get rid of this regression.

+Perf fucking wrote 22GB of data - per run...
+So almost 45GB in total.
+I cannot push that...